polterguy/phosphorusfive/plugins/extras/p5.mime/README.md

 ## Sending an encrypted and signed email

-If you are using p5.mime in combination with [p5.mail](/plugins/extras/p5.mail/), you can use the following code to send an encrypted and signes email.
+If you are using p5.mime in combination with [p5.mail](/plugins/extras/p5.mail/), you can use the following code to send an encrypted and signed email.
 Please change the settings to your settings, and the private/public PGP keypair to something existing in your own GnuPG database.

 ```